google/nodejs-container-image-builder/README.md

         the name of the image you're going to be saving to. calls to image.save() will replace this image.
     - options (ImageOptions)
         - auth - {'container registry cname':{registry credentials}}
-            - see <a href="docker-registry-auth">Detailed auth information</a> for more about how to authenticate with any registry.
+            - see <a href="#docker-registry-auth">Detailed auth information</a> for more about how to authenticate with any registry.

 - `image.addFiles({[targetDirectory]:localDirectory},options): Promise<..>`